Melv1no/Sydaria/README.md

-# Sydaria Addons
+# Sydaria Addon

-Sydaria Addons for LabyMod !
+Some stuff for Sydaria Gameplay

-###Installation
+## Support

-Vous pouvez glisser déposer l'archive jar dans %appdata%\.minecraft\LabyMod\addon 1.8.9\
+For support, email contact@melvin-olivet.fr